sing-group/seda/seda-docs/source/operations.rst

 Remove isoforms
 ---------------

-This operation allows to detect and remove isoforms in each input FASTA file.
-This operation applies the following algorithm to detect and remove isoforms:
+This operation detects isoforms and allows only one to be kept in each FASTA file by applying the following algorithm:

 1. Start with the first sequence (*FS*) and compare it against the remaining ones.
-2. For each pair of sequences (*FS* vs. Second Sequence, *SS*), it is considered that they are isoforms if they share a word of the specified length (*Minimum word length*).
+2. Each pair of sequences (*FS* vs. Second Sequence, *SS*), is considered to be isoforms if they share a word of a given minimum length (*Minimum word length* parameter).
 3. If they are isoforms, the *SS* is marked as isoform of the *FS* so that the *SS* will not be taken for further comparisons.
 4. Repeat steps 1 to 3 for the remaining sequences.
 5. Now, for each group of isoforms, the *Isoform selection criteria* is applied to select which isoform should go to the output file.